 Without a doubt, entrepreneurship in Costa Rica has been growing in the past few years, and there are many initiatives that have been contributing to it.
-From business plan competitions like Yo Emprendedor, to prototyping events like Startup Weekend, from structured entrepreneurship training programs like Founder Institute, to the emergence of dozens of incubators like Auge, Parquetec and UNA Incuba, to name a few, it would seem there’s never been a better time to take the leap and start your own business.
+From business plan competitions to prototyping events and from structured entrepreneurship training programs like Founder Institute, to the emergence of dozens of incubators it would seem there’s never been a better time to take the leap and start your own business.

 Local startups today need many things besides funding, but it is this sole component that grabs most of their attention.
 They apply to incubators as a means to obtain seed capital from the Banking System for Development (Sistema de Banca para el Desarrollo) or gain access to angel investment; they flock in masses to business-plan competitions in hopes of winning the prize of a couple thousand dollars; or, if they are brave enough, they go through the ordeal of navigating the bureaucracy of local banks in order to get flexible loans or microcredits.